 - Qualifying Employment.
-The graduate's work must meet all of the following requirements to qualify for PILRAP-II loan repayment assistance:
+The JD graduate's work must meet all of the following requirements to qualify for PILRAP loan repayment assistance:

 - Full-time.
-In general, this means that the gradaute must work an annual average of at least 30 hours per week.
+In general, this means that the graduate must work an annual average of at least 30 hours per week.
 See the Frequently Asked Questions to learn more.

 - Law-related.
 This requirement encompasses a wide variety of legal work and is not limited to the practice of law in its strictest sense.
 Nevertheless, the employment should substantially use the legal training and skills of the graduate.

 - Public Interest.
 The work must satisfy one of the following criteria to be considered "public interest employment":

 - Non-profit - work for an organization qualifying for tax exemption under IRS Code Sections 501(c)(3), 501(c)(4) or 501(c)(5); or

 - Government - work for a local, state or federal government agency or office.